Exacoredev/HelgaDocs/privacy-policy.md

 **Introduction**

-Welcome to the Municipal Parking Enforcement App ("the App").
+Welcome to the Helga App ("the App").
 This Privacy Policy explains how we collect, use, and protect your personal information when you use our App.
 By using the App, you consent to the collection and use of your information as described in this policy.

 **Information We Collect**